enisz/igdb/src/assets/templates/05-examples.md

 The [IGDB Query Builder](#igdb-query-builder) still supports the legacy `$options` array to parameterize the query.

->:warning If possible try to avoid this method as it may will be removed in later versions.
+>:warning Using the Builder this way is not recommended as this functionality may be removed in future versions.
+Use the [builder approach](#builder-way) instead.

 **Code**